Ruler8/phase-0-completing-assignments-codegrade/README.md

 > **Note:** The process we'll go through in this lesson will create sub-folders
 > automatically.
 Whenever you are starting a new assignment, navigate back to
 > your main `se-prep` folder (`cd ~/Development/code/se-prep`) before cloning
-> the assignment to ensure these sub-folders don't get created _within each
+> the assignment to ensure these sub-folders don't get created _within
 > other_.

 ### Accessing GitHub and Forking